Kong/docs.konghq.com/app/enterprise/2.1.x/property-reference.md

 **Description:**

-When this flag is set to 'on', a developer will automatically be marked as "approved" after completing registration.
+When this flag is set to `on`, a developer will automatically be marked as approved after completing registration.
 Access can still be revoked through the Kong Manager or Admin API.